K4TEL/atrium-ufal/CLIP/README.md

 - Introduce controlled randomness, so the selected samples are not strictly periodic

 This ensures that our subsets cover the full chronological and structural variability of the collection, leading to a more robust and reliable model evaluation.
-At the last stages, the whole procedure was performed several times in terms of the cross-validation training, when each new fold used a incremented by 1 random seed for the random shifts step.

 **Training** 💪 set of the model: **14565** images for `vX.X`